zhuzilin/blog/src/pages/how-does-a-python-program-run.md

 >
 > [source](https://en.wikipedia.org/wiki/Interpreted_language)

-Therefore, what I will focusing on is the popular implementation for Python, mainly CPython.
-What will CPython do is basically:
+Therefore, what I will focus on is the popular implementation for Python, mainly CPython.
+What CPython does is basically:

 > CPython reads python source code, and compiles it into python byte code, which is stored in the `.pyc` file.
 It then executes that code using a bytecode interpreter.
 This design separates the parsing of python from the execution, allowing both parts of the interpreter to be simpler.
 >